cfernandesFEUP/Gear-Calculation/README.md

+The software was validated for it typical usage.
+No warranty is given and the user should always verify the results.

-The software is capable to calculate gear geometry according to MAAG book, predict Hertz contact pressure, gear and rolling bearings power losses - only NJ 406 MA and QJ 308 N2MA are implemented because the software is intended for usage with FZG test rig results!
+The software is capable to calculate cylindrical gears geometry according to MAAG book, predict Hertz contact pressure, gear and rolling bearings power losses [1-6].
+Only NJ 406 MA and QJ 308 N2MA rolling bearing equations are implemented.
+Additional bearind data can be easily added on the 'bearings.py' file - just follow the same format.

 The DIN3990 safety factors for contact stress and bending stress is also calculated.

-Other Features not included on the repository: gear CAD geometry generation and automatic structured FEM mesh, CalculiX themo-mechanical integration, heat transfer coefficients calculation.
+Other features not included on the repository: gear geometry and structured FEM mesh (Gmsh Python API), CalculiX themo-mechanical integration, heat transfer coefficients calculation [7,8].
 Please contact me.

-This version includes:
+How to use:

 - the main file is 'GearCP.py':

-    'GearCP.py' allows to select:
+    'GearCP.py' where you should select:

-        - Gear geometry (C14, C40, H501, H701, H951) which is stored into the file "gears.py",
-        additional geometries can be added
+        - Gear geometry (C14, C40, H501, H701, H951 [1,3]) which is stored into the file "gears.py" and additional geometries can be added - just use the same format.

         - Gear material: